e1ixyz/ServerManager/README.md

 - `stopCommand` is written to the server stdin during graceful shutdown (`stop` for Paper).
 - If `logToFile` is true, stdout/stderr is redirected to `logFile`.
 Paths are resolved relative to `workingDir` when not absolute.
 - `startupGraceSeconds` is added once to the proxy-empty stop timer if a server just started to avoid killing a fresh boot.
+- Network whitelist (`whitelist:` block) is optional.
+When enabled, joining players are checked against `network-whitelist.yml`.
+Non-whitelisted players are kicked with a short URL and one-time code and can redeem it through the built-in HTTP form.
+- `allowVanillaBypass: true` mirrors any UUID found in backend `whitelist.json` files into the network whitelist the next time that player connects.
+Set it to `false` if you want the network whitelist to be completely independent.

+## Network Whitelist Flow
+1. Player joins Velocity.
+2. If their UUID or username exists in `network-whitelist.yml`, or (optionally) in a backend `whitelist.json`, they proceed normally.
+3. Otherwise the plugin:
+   - Issues a short numeric code and stores it in-memory for that UUID.
+   - Disconnects the player with the configured `kickMessage`, replacing `<url>` and `<code>`.
+   - Keeps backend servers off until the player is verified (avoiding accidental auto-starts).
+4. The player visits the web form served by the embedded HTTP server (reachable at `baseUrl`).
+5. After entering their in-game name and code, the plugin validates the submission, writes the entry to `network-whitelist.yml`, and shows a success message instructing them to reconnect.

+Notes:
+- `bind` / `port` define the listen address.
+Use a reverse proxy (or change `baseUrl`) to expose the form over HTTPS.
+- Codes expire after `codeTtlSeconds` and are one-time.
+Requesting a new code replaces the old one.
+- `network-whitelist.yml` is written atomically and can be edited manually while Velocity is offline if needed.

 ## Proxy MOTD States
 The Velocity ping uses the primary server status: